Terutsuyoshi Shōki: Career

 Like with his other division debuts Terutsuyoshi would struggle, getting two back to back 6-9 records.
 He was somewhat fortunate to remain in the top division for the July 2019 tournament, but at the bottom maegashira 16 spot in July 2019 he would produce his first top division winning record.
 He would start out with five straight wins before losing on day six to veteran Sadanoumi.
 He would then go on another winning streak from day nine to day thirteen.
 On Day fourteen being a part of the leading group he was given a bout against maegashira 1 Hokutofuji, the only opponent he would face above maegashira 7, which he would lose giving him his third loss.
 On the final day he would face fellow 11–3 record holder Tomokaze who he would then beat by oshidashi giving him a final record of 12–3.
 After yokozuna Hakuhō's loss to tournament winner Kakuryū, Terutsuyoshi shared runner-up honours with Hakuhō.
 He was also awarded the Fighting Spirit prize.
 Speaking to reporters after his final match he said, "I wasn't really thinking about winning the championship, I just thought I should put everything into my sumo."
 In his subsequent top division career Terutsuyoshi did not manage to pick up any further awards.
 In the November 2022 tournament he lost every one of his fifteen matches, which had not been seen in the top division since Itai in July 1991.

 Terutsuyoshi said prior to the January 2023 tournament that diabetes had affected his performance.
 He could only win five out of his fifteen jūryō matches that month, resulting in his demotion out of sekitori status for the March 2023 basho.
+Due to a series of defeats, Terutsuyoshi was demoted to Makushita 12 for the July 2023 tournament.
+During this tournament he recorded his first kachi-koshi by beating Dewanoryū (Dewanoumi stable) in his sixth match.
+Congratulating himself on his first positive score in eight tournaments, he mentioned that his diabetes had caused him to lose 20 kg.

-Terutsuyoshi is known for his habit of, during the final salt throw of pre-match rituals, grabbing a huge handful of purifying salt and flinging it high into the air, reminiscent of former sekiwake Mitoizumi.
+However, Terutsuyoshi's career did not take off any further, and at the March 2024 tournament he decided to retire.
+At the press conference held the following day to formalize his decision, he announced his intention to hold a haircutting ceremony on 23 June.
+About 300 people took turns cutting his topknot at the ceremony, with Terutsuyoshi crying after his hair was cut by his seniors Takarafuji and Terunofuji.
+After the ceremony Terutsuyoshi announced that he would start a new career that would include travel between Tokyo and his hometown on Awaji Island.